 An arena or stadium is the perfect wedding reception venue for a couple of sports fans.
 You'll get to party where your favourite players got down to business and make your own memories on their territory.
 It's definitely not the most traditional option, but it'll definitely give your celebration that wow-factor.
 You totally get bonus points if you fully embrace the sports theme and work it into your wedding cake design, centerpieces, and other decor bits and bobs.
 P.S.
 There are often hotel venues that overlook stadiums, so you can get the best of both worlds by choosing one of these.

 Planning a celebration with hundreds of names on the wedding guest list?
 Well, you're going to need to find a wedding reception venue with enough space for all of those guests!
-That's where conference centres come in handy.
-Their function rooms are made for large-scale events, so you should have no trouble finding a spot that fits with your plans.
-Plus, they're usually pretty sparse in the decor area, so you can really transform them to suit your wedding dreams.
+That's where banquet halls and conference centres come in handy.
+Their function rooms are made for larger-scale events, so you should have no trouble finding a spot that fits with your plans.
+Plus, they usually offer services like catering and rentals in-house and are pretty versatile in the decor area, so you can really transform them to suit your wedding dreams.

 If you plan on tying the knot in a church and don't want to hunt for a separate wedding reception venue, host your post-ceremony soiree in the hall of the church you're getting hitched in.
 These spaces are often blank slates, so you can easily make them over to fit with your vision.
 Yes, you may have to splurge a little extra when it comes to wedding decor, but you'll probably be able to score a deal since you're hosting both parts of your event in the same place.
 Alternatively, you could seek out a church that’s been converted into an event venue like this one.